The Wonderful Wildlife and Nature of Namibia: Self-Drive

 Scenic self-drive via the foothills of Brandberg Mountain to Damaraland.
 Optional activities include visiting the Twyfelfontein Rock Engravings (World Heritage Site), Burnt Mountain and the Organ Pipes.
 On arrival at the lodge take a guided nature walk or relax in your beautiful surroundings at the lodge.

 Staying at Camp Kipwe.
-Includes All Meals.
+Includes Breakfast and Dinner.

 Staying at Okaukuejo Camp.
 Includes Breakfast and Dinner.